 Whilst we know there is a genetic element to PBC and it is thought to be within the auto-immune family of conditions, we do not know what causes PBC or what can cure PBC.
 The diagnostic tool for PBC is the AMA blood test (antimitochondrial antibody) and it is 95% accurate.

-Ursodeoxycholic Acid is currently the only approved medical treatment for PBC.
+Ursodeoxycholic Acid (Urso) is currently the only approved first-line medical treatment for PBC.
 This is a bile salt which enables bile to be drained from the liver, slowing down the progress of the condition in terms of cell change, and often results in lower Liver Function Tests (LFTs).
-There are other medications available to alleviate most of the symptoms of PBC.
+There are other medications available to alleviate many of the symptoms of PBC.

 Some key PBC facts: